ittner/ioreth/README.md

 maintained on my own machine or server, so bear with me.
 The non-indented comments are mine.
 The indented ones are by Alexandre.
 A lot of this is trial-and-error for me, so again, please bear with me.

+# Supported bot commands

+- *NET plus message* - This adds the user to the day's log (refreshes every midnight at the machine's local time).
+It also logs the timestamp, callsign, and message to a file that can be posted on the web.
+See http://aprs.dx1arm.net for example.
+- *CQ plus message* - This sends the message to all stations currently checked into the net.
+It also saves the timestamp, callsign, and message to a file that can be posted on the web.
+See http://cq.dx1arm.net for example.
+- *List* - returns a list of stations currently checked into the net.
+- *Log* - Returns the last 3 net checkins and their messages.
+- *Last* - Returns the last 3 CQ messages
+- *SMS XXXXXXXXXXX Message* - Sends a text message the the number XXXXXXXXXXX along with the message.
+This supports replies or new messages from SMS users.
+Currently, the script is for numbers in the Philippines, since that is where I operate.
+- *SMSALIAS XXXXXXXXXXX Message* - Sets an alias so that the SMS recipient/sender number will no longer appear in subsequent messages.
+- *?APRST* or *?PING?* returns the path taken by the user's current ping message to the bot.
+- *TIME* returns the machine's current time.
+- *VERSION* returns the python version.
+- *HELP* returns a list of commands.
+- Commands to run server-side commands are also supported.

 # Contact information
 - Email: qsl@n2rac.com